Selling Your Pharmacy: Planning for Success

 Saturday, October 10, 2015, 8:00 a.m. - 1:30 p.m.

 Continuing Education Credits: 0.55 (5.5 Contact Hours)

 NOTE: A separate fee is required for this program.
 To register, please click here.

 Selling your pharmacy is an important event that with the proper planning can bring you the return on investment to fund your retirement or next venture.
 For success, planning is key and this program will bring you a panel of experts to help you make the most successful and profitable plan.
 What to do and more importantly what not to do, contracts, legal, banking and tax issues.
 Pros and cons and the advice and counsel of an expert panel that will take the time to answer your questions.

 Pharmacists and Technicians Learning Objectives:

-Summarize methods for maximizing resources from business succession and managing risks.
+- Outline various methods for managing risk and maximizing resources from business succession.

 Activity Type: Application-based